byterubpay/byterub-site/_posts/2017-12-03-overview-and-logs-for-the-dev-meeting-held-on-2017-12-03.md

 ---
 layout: post
 title: Overview and Logs for the Dev Meeting Held on 2017-12-03
-summary: Discussion of open PRs and issues, Bulletproofs, Monero Research Lab, RNGs, 0MQ, and miscellaneous
+summary: Discussion of open PRs and issues, Bulletproofs, ByteRub Research Lab, RNGs, 0MQ, and miscellaneous
 tags: [dev diaries, core, crypto]
 author: dEBRUYNE / fluffypony
 ---

 # Overview

-An overview can be found on [MoneroBase](https://monerobase.com/wiki/DevMeeting_2017-12-03).
+An overview can be found on [ByteRubBase](https://monerobase.com/wiki/DevMeeting_2017-12-03).

 # Logs